 TACKLING THE MIND

-Playing sports has been proven to help aid in people’s recovery, help to manage symptoms and can radically improve the quality of people’s lives.
-Whether it’s in mainstream, community football clubs, or in specialised sport and mental health projects, football can deliver massive benefits.
+Football can help to break this stigma and has proven to help aid in people’s recovery, help to manage symptoms and can radically improve the quality of people’s lives.
 There are three key ways that football can help;

 .
 Improve people's mental health

 .
 Improve people's physical health

 Playing football can help improve symptoms of some mental health issues like depression and stress, can lead to increased confidence and self-esteem, and can help to reduce anxiety.
 For some people, physical activity can be as powerful as medicine or therapy.
 Exercise releases natural chemicals like adrenaline and serotonin.
 It also helps to release muscle tension, raises the body temperature and causes tiredness of which help relieve stress and provide relaxation – this is of particular benefit for people with mental health problems.